-I first learned about this topic from Deane Lawler.
 The most basic way for me to explain is that it teaches you to ignore the shock of an attack and go on the offensive as quickly as possible (if not simultaneously in the worst case situation).

 How does it work?
 The attacker will aim to stun you to simulate the shock of being hit, and you’re job is to disregard the shock and strike back.
 The aim is to create a pattern of instinctive countering.
 It becomes subconscious and really, REALLY, REALLY works magic!
 If there was just one idea you’d take out of this out of this whole article, it’s acclimatization.

 How to drill it: Have your partner hold two focus mitts in their hands.
 They will attack you to the head with circular hand strikes.
 You must do a head cover/gunt and an immediate, powerful counter to focus mitts (remember, power is derived from speed, mass and distribution/technique; you can modify this to suit your needs, and we’ll release videos to show variations).